MicrosoftDocs/azure-stack-docs.cs-CZ/azure-stack/operator/azure-stack-enable-multitenancy.md

 ## The following Azure Resource Manager endpoint is for the ASDK.
 If you're in a multinode environment, contact your operator or service provider to get the endpoint.
 $adminARMEndpoint = "https://adminmanagement.local.azurestack.external"

-## Replace the value below with the Azure Stack directory
+## Replace the value below with the Azure Stack Hub directory
 $azureStackDirectoryTenant = "contoso.onmicrosoft.com"

 ## Replace the value below with the guest tenant directory.